Property Perspectives for Not-for-Profit Organizations

 About the Project

-The Rooftops Project is a new initiative founded and directed by James Hagy, Distinguished Adjunct Professor with the Center for Real Estate Studies at New York Law School.
+The Rooftops Project is an initiative founded and directed by James Hagy, Distinguished Adjunct Professor with the Center for Real Estate Studies at New York Law School.

 Project Mission and Goals